Ma-Pe-Ma/Betting-Competition/ReadMe.md

 The default solution is to read them out from the environment variables this is solved differently for the various hosting options:

-* For Heroku you have to specify the correct key-value pairs in the Config Vars section
+* for Heroku you have to specify the correct key-value pairs in the Config Vars section
 * for the development Flask server specify them in the OSVARIABLES.sh bash script and execute it with `".
 OSVARIABLES.sh"`
-* for Apache2 self-hosting method there is no elegant solution as you cannot pass environment variables to it the easiest way to solve this is to edit the `configuration_container.py` script
+* for Apache2 self-hosting method there is no elegant solution as you cannot pass environment variables to it so the easiest way to solve this is by editting the `configuration_container.py` script

 After the configuration happened initialize the app with the following command: